tomeir2105/ansible_05_summary/README.md

   directories.
 - The playbook is designed to be used across multiple servers, with detailed steps for setup and execution.

-# The Short way -
+# The Short way
+(Includes downloading the ansible docker machines)
 ```bash
 curl -o run.sh https://raw.githubusercontent.com/tomeir2105/ansible_05_summary/main/first_install/run.sh
 chmod +x run.sh